gSchool/job-search-program/README.md

 ### Live events

+*Don't want to miss a live event?
+Copy it from the JSP calendar to your own Google calendar, and set notification options as desired.*

 MONDAY <br />
 **Selling Your Tech Skills/Sales 101** :star: : Join Crew Spence's interactive session on how to demonstrate your value to an employer.
 Bring your questions about the topic or your job search in general for Crew’s invaluable Q&A.